 Price and Warranties

 There is a big price difference between premium poles from Black Diamond and Leki vs less expensive off-brands like Montem, Paria, Cascade Mountain, and the dozens of other trekking pole companies you’ve never heard of on Amazon.
 When you buy a set of premium poles they are better quality, with tighter fitting parts, and have a stiffer feel.
 Black Diamond and Leki also have much more generous warranty departments and will often replace broken poles or pole segments for free, which can be a big deal if you hike a lot.
-The off-brands are lest generous, but good for people who want to try trekking poles for the first time and don’t want to make a huge price investment.
+The off-brands are less expensive but good for people who want to try trekking poles for the first time and don’t want to make a huge price investment.
 Their poles are perfectly usable for hiking, but there is a noticeable difference in durability and longevity over time.

-Three-Piece, Two-Piece, Fixed Length or Folding Poles
+Three-Piece, Two-Piece, Fixed Length, or Folding Poles

-Most hikers and backpackers prefer three-piece poles or folding poles over two-piece or fixed length trekking poles because they’re easier to stow when not in use.
+Most hikers and backpackers prefer three-piece poles or folding poles over two-piece or fixed-length trekking poles because they’re easier to stow when not in use.
 Folding poles are especially convenient for traveling although you can also pull apart three-piece poles and reassemble them when you arrive.

 Lever Lock or Twist Lock Trekking Pole Adjusters

 Multi-piece trekking poles are telescoping with thinner sections collapsing into thicker ones.
 When extended there are two main adjustment mechanisms to make them hold their desired length.
 Lever Locks, called Flick Locks on Black Diamond trekking poles are external clamps that fold down over the thinner section and prevent them from collapsing further.
-They are easy to adjust, repair, and are very durable.
+They are easy to adjust, and repair, and are very durable.
 Twist Lock poles rely on a plastic expander inside the poles that expands inside the thicker segment and prevents the thinner tube from moving higher.
 These expanders tend to wear out over time and stop working, which can be really frustrating if you’re in the middle of nowhere.
 We’ve used both and far prefer lever lock poles because they are so easy to care for and tighten if they loosen up.
 You literally tighten and external screw with a penknife or twist it tight with your fingers.

 Carbon Fiber or Aluminum Trekking Poles